biomed-AI/GraphCS/reproducibility/Instructions.md

 ## GraphCS (our method)
-You can obtain the accuracy of GraphCS on simulated, cross-platform, and cross-species datasets by run the following commands.
+You can obtain the accuracy of GraphCS on simulated, cross-platform, and cross-species datasets by running the following commands.

 **Note: You can choose one of the following three strategies to obtain results of GraphCS on real datasets.**